daffineq/kuroji-api/README.md

 <p align="center">Kuroji API is a powerful and flexible API for accessing anime information, streaming sources, and related content from various providers.</p>

+> **Warning**: I'm lazy as hell.
+This documentation is probably crusty, outdated, and barely maintained.
+For anything real, go dig in the source code — that's where the truth lives.

 ---

 ## 📋 Table of Contents